Acknowledgement of the Larrakia people and Country

 These digital exhibitions sit alongside the situated events that informed them, and the exegesis that reflects on them.
 Together, they form a triadic structure:

 None of these components stand alone.
-Their meaning emerges in relation — through movement across formats and perspectives.
+Their meanings emerge in relation — through movement across formats and perspectives.
 Each element shows a different aspect of the same inquiry: a layered practice grounded in collaboration, uncertainty, and care.

 Across this work, I shift between roles — as participant, producer, host, collaborator, and analyst.
 I am present in the making, the reflecting, and the curating.
 But these events always exceeded any single grasp.
 They were shaped by people, place, weather, constraints, and chance.
 These exhibitions offer one way of staying with that excess — not to define it, but to honour it.

 Importantly, this site does not aim to freeze time.
 It is not a retrospective.
 It is a way of keeping practices alive — through the acts of revisiting, re-curating, and sharing again.
-The artefacts presented here are not representations of what happened.
-They are reminders, tools, traces of how we might continue to relate — to one another, to place, and to the questions that remain open.
+The artefacts presented here are not representations of what happened; they are complex assemblages — reminders, tools, and traces of how we might continue to relate, to one another, to place, and to the questions that remain open.

 To explore this work, you are invited to move gently between the glossary, the exhibitions, and the exegesis.
 The glossary offers definitions shaped by practice, not theory alone — grounded in the doing.
 The exhibitions show artefacts in action, framed not by linear narrative but by situated relationships.
 The exegesis draws these threads into written reflection, offering analysis while remaining open to ambiguity.
 These parts are interwoven.
 There is no correct order — only invitations to return, revisit, and relate.